 - Login to your MySaanich profile at MySaanich

 - Double-click on your Utility account number (if you own multiple properties, each will have to be changed separately)

 - Click on the "eBills" tab on the left side of the page

 - Choose if you wish to receive your bills by email or paper only (the default is paper)

 - Click "Change" to save your choice

-- By mail: Send your payment to: Saanich Utility Billing, 770 Vernon Avenue, Victoria BC V8X 2W7.
-Post dated cheques are accepted.
-Make cheques payable to "Saanich Utility Dept".
+- By mail: Mail your payment to: Saanich Utility Billing, 770 Vernon Ave, Victoria BC V8X 2W7.
+Postdated cheques are accepted.
+Make cheques payable to "Saanich Utility Billing".

-- Pay In Person: Bring your utility bill to the Cashier on the main floor of the Municipal Hall at 770 Vernon Avenue.
-Interac is accepted.
-We are open 8:30 am to 4:30 pm from Monday to Friday, our phone number is 250-475-5445.
+- Pay In Person: Bring your utility bill to the Cashier located on the main floor of the Municipal Hall at 770 Vernon Ave.
+Cash, cheque, Interac, and credit card payments are accepted.
+The Municipal Hall is open 8:30 am to 4:30 pm Monday to Friday.

 The Utility Billing Pre-Authorized Withdrawal System is an optional payment plan which authorizes the District of Saanich to automatically transfer your utility account balance on each billing due date (approximately every four months) from a chequing account at any Canadian financial institution.